-- 1. Applicant must cooperate with Child Support, apply or be receiving food assistance, and the applicant must register with Division of Workforce Solutions NCWorks if not already employed or job being held for the applicant and if monetarily eligible for Unemployment Benefits (UIB) must apply for the UIB prior to approval of the Benefit Diversion application. - 2.
+- 1. To approve a Benefit Diversion application, Applicants must complete the following requirements: - A. cooperate with Child Support; - B. apply or be receiving Food and Nutrition Services; - C. register with Division of Workforce Solutions NCWorks if not already employed or job being held for the applicant and - D. if monetarily eligible for Unemployment Benefits (UIB) must apply for the UIB. - 2.
 Applicant must cooperate with child support within 12-calendar days of applying for WFFA.
 If the applicant fails or refuses to do so without good cause, deny the application for WFFA. - 3.
 Applicant must be receiving Food and Nutrition Services (FNS) (food assistance) or be evaluated for FNS within 12 calendar days of applying for WFFA.
 If the applicant fails or refuses to do so without good cause, deny the application for WFFA and notify the Medicaid worker (applicants must apply for Medicaid before applying for WFFA). - 4.
 Applicant must be assessed for Economic Literacy within 12-calendar days of applying for WFFA by Work First staff.
 The Economic Literacy assessment is an integral part of the application process.
-If the applicant fails or refuses to be assessed, deny the application for WFFA and evaluate for Medicaid.

-5. All Work First applicants and recipients referred to Vocational Rehabilitation must complete the application and comply with all recommendations.
+If the applicant fails or refuses to be assessed, deny the application for WFFA and evaluate for Medicaid. - 5.
+All Work First applicants and recipients referred to Vocational Rehabilitation must complete the application and comply with all recommendations.
 Failure or refusal to comply without good cause will result in the case being denied or terminated.
 Future eligibility is contingent upon completing application and cooperating with Vocational Rehabilitation.